uruvelakassapa/reddit-ven-anigha-archive/ven_anigha_reddit_archive_2024.md

     Right view is the recognition that the sole origin of suffering is craving: you suffer when you see the snake not because you still haven't been fortunate enough to have the great experience that reveals to you that in ultimate reality it's a rope, or that it's in a constant state of flux and is thus "empty of all intrinsic essence", but because you still crave.
 Period.

     When you reach liberation by uprooting craving itself instead of taking a roundabout way to remove dukkha, you cannot even begin to suffer ever again unless you want to (but such wanting is actually impossible), unlike with a non-duality/anattā insight that you could just forget.
 Thus, that liberation is "right", and that is what true "Buddhism" is about.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hi04ze/nonduality_vs_buddhism/m38w1ok/)** _2024-12-22 05:33:16 *(in reply to a comment not included)*:

+    >After Ven Sāriputta attained stream entry I recall Ven.
+Mahamoggallana asked “have you seen the Deathless?”
+To which the the reply was “yes”.

+    To be more precise, the word was "reached" (*adhigata*), not "seen," which highlights how it wasn't just a momentary event-it would have continued ever since.
+If it were there only for a moment and then somehow vanished, then it'd make little sense to call it "deathless".

+    The wording is not necessarily the issue, but rather the implication that Nibbāna is something one comes into contact with, rather than the cessation of contact itself.
+Even if one refuses to call it contact and assumes it to be something greater, the nature of *being experienced having not been before* is what defines a contact regardless.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hi04ze/nonduality_vs_buddhism/m3dugvs/)** _2024-12-23 03:12:43 *(in reply to a comment not included)*:

+    >Is it that what defines a contact is that it is a phenomenon not experienced in one moment but then is experienced sometime later?

+    Strictly, it's not the *definition*, but it is certainly a characteristic of every contact.

+    >So the difference between that and Nibbāna that you're describing is that the cessation of experiences is a negative "phenomenon" uncovered through discernment and remains there perpetually available to an ariya, to the extent that they remember it?

+    Yes.
+One way to practically describe the cessation of contact, i.e., Nibbāna, is that there is nothing "new" to be experienced.
+Everything, without exception, is just form, feeling, perception, etc., and it will *never* be otherwise, not even in the most absurd imaginary scenarios.
+Complete "confinement".

+    For a puthujjana, owing to the gratuitous emphasis on the *content* of what he experiences, it will appear as if he wasn't experiencing what is there now in the past, or as if he will be able to experience something else in the future.
+That is enough to be liable to craving and passion.
+He doesn't need to make some specific wrong move for defilements to exist.

+    This is why you find passages like these in the Suttas, and why the precursor to Nibbāna is always said to be *understanding*, and not an experience that you just "have":

+    >‘The tides of conceiving do not sweep over one who stands upon these foundations, and when the tides of conceiving no longer sweep over him he is called a sage at peace.’
+So it was said.
+And with reference to what was this said?

+    >By overcoming all conceivings, bhikkhu, one is called a sage at peace.
+And the sage at peace *is not born, does not age, does not die;* he is not shaken and does not yearn.
+For there is nothing for him by which he might be born.
+Not being born, how could he age?
+Not ageing, how could he die?
+Not dying, how could he be shaken?
+Not being shaken, why should he yearn?

+    Notice how it specifically mentions "conceivings", which you could practically understand as the implicit assumption that there can be *something* that isn't just form, feeling, etc. (or just the seen, just the heard, etc., as the Bāhiya Sutta puts it), such that the assumptions in regard to past, present, and future I mentioned above can arise.
+And often, views of Nibbāna being an "experience" go hand in hand with thinking that it's "outside" the aggregates, which, in light of all this, is clearly the opposite of what one is supposed to see.

+    You also get to see why Nibbāna is bound to be the opposite of joyful for one who still delights in the world.
+Instead of being some magical state that will solve all of their problems while leave everything else intact, it is the utter cessation not only of their sorrows, but of everything that motivates them to get up in the morning as well.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1hi04ze/nonduality_vs_buddhism/m3k87vg/)** _2024-12-24 07:04:02 *(in reply to a comment not included)*:

+    >I’m used to thinking of it in terms of the meeting of the internal SB, external SB and the corresponding consciousness.
+Such as the case of me looking at these words on the screen.

+    Right, but that's not what *phassa* is.
+As you rightly remember from [Udāna 2.4](https://suttacentral.net/ud2.4/en/anandajoti?lang=en&reference=main&highlight=false) phassa exists due to appropriation, not because photons strike your retina or something like that (one of the many purely scholastic and conveniently easy misinterpretations popularized by the Commentaries, under which the Buddha's descriptions of Nibbāna make no sense anymore).

+    Notice how the standard definition of contact doesn't say that it's only eye and sight "coming together", but also consciousness.
+[With the cessation of desire-and-lust (or simply appropriation) there isn't that "union"](https://suttacentral.net/sn35.232/en/bodhi?lang=en&reference=main&highlight=false), and thus no contact whatsoever, despite the eye and sights remaining intact.
+[Consciousness is not "established"](https://suttacentral.net/sn12.64/en/bodhi?lang=en&reference=main&highlight=false).

+    Hence, as the Buddha remarked, it's purely for the cessation of desire-and-lust that the taught the Dhamma.
+Not for an "experience" of some special kind.

 ---